fetaro/rbatch/README.md

 # Forbit Script Double Run
 #
-#   Default : false
+#   Default is false.
-#
 #   If this option is true, two same script cannot start at the same time.
 #
 #forbid_double_run: true
 #forbid_double_run: false